Machine learning of the Ising model on a spherical Fibonacci lattice: Ferromagnetic Ising model on a spherical Fibonacci lattice

-To verify the accuracy of the GCN simulations, we first investigate two-dimensional square lattices with sizes of $20 \times 20 $ and $40 \times 40 $ as a preliminary test.
-As illustrated in Fig.\ref{2D} (with the black solid line representing $p_\text{o}$ and the red dashed line representing $p_\text{d}$), we observe that as the temperature increases, the black solid line gradually declines from 1, indicating a decreasing similarity between the simulation results and the ordered phase.
-In contrast, the red dashed line steadily increases from 0, reflecting an increasing similarity between the simulation results and the disordered phase.
+To verify the accuracy of the GCNs simulations, we first conducted preliminary tests on two-dimensional square lattices with periodic boundary conditions, with lattice sizes of $20 \times 20$, $24 \times 24$, $32 \times 32$, $55 \times 55$, and $71 \times 71$, in order to compare with the spherical Ising model containing 500, 1000, 3000, and 5000 sites discussed later.
+As shown in Fig. \ref{2D}, the solid lines represent the classification confidence for the ordered phase, while the dash-dot lines represent the disordered phase.
+As the temperature increases, the solid lines gradually decrease from 1, indicating a reduced similarity between the simulation results and the ordered phase, whereas the dash-dot lines steadily increase from 0, reflecting an increasing similarity with the disordered phase.
+The phase transition temperatures for different lattice sizes $L = 20, 24, 32, 55, 71$ can be determined from the temperatures at which the classification confidences $p_\text{o}$ and $p_\text{d}$ intersect, yielding $T_c/J = 2.51, 2.40, 2.36, 2.35, 2.35$, respectively.
 Through the simulation and analyses of different lattice scales, it is found that as the number of lattice sites increases, the phase transition temperature gradually approaches the theoretical value of $T_c/J = 2.269 $.
-Specifically, the values obtained are $T_c/J = 2.51 $ for the $20 \times 20 $ lattice and $T_c/J = 2.36 $ for the $40 \times 40 $ lattice.
+Specifically, the values obtained are $T_c/J = 2.51 $ for the $20 \times 20 $ lattice and $T_c/J = 2.35 $ for the $71 \times 71 $ lattice.
 The latter demonstrates strong concordance with the predicted critical temperature.
 This indicates that increasing the lattice size can enhance the accuracy of phase transition temperature estimations.
-Moreover, the GCN effectively captures the phase transition behavior and critical properties.
+Moreover, the GCNs effectively captures the phase transition behavior and critical properties.